A geometric and deep learning reproducible pipeline for monitoring floating anthropogenic debris in urban rivers using in situ cameras: Methodology

 \subsection{Metrics and size of detected bounding box correction}

 A pipeline of two corrections was applied to the dimensions predicted by the geometric model on the bounding boxes predicted by the object detection model.

 The first correction (Bounding box shape correction) corrects the shapes of the bounding boxes predicted by the AI model.
 This correction uses the predicted dimensions of the bounding boxes detected by the AI model as the data to be corrected.
 The reference data corresponds to the dimensions predicted on the manually annotated bounding boxes (Fig.\ref{fig7:corr_pip}).
 Here, the aim is to correct systematic biases in the estimated physical dimensions of detected objects, caused by imperfect alignment between the annotated bounding boxes and the actual physical extents of the objects.
-It is important to note that this correction is applied solely in the physical space, without relying on the bounding box coordinates themselves.
+One must note that this correction is applied solely in the physical space, without relying on the bounding box coordinates themselves.

 The second correction (Predicted dimensions correction) aims to correct the dimensions (width and length) predicted by the geometric model on the corrected shape of the bounding boxes (Fig.\ref{fig7:corr_pip}).
 Here, the reference data is created by manually measuring the dimensions of the objects.
-With this correction, we are looking to refine the predicted dimensions.
+Refinement of predicted dimensions is sought with this correction.

 As a result, we expect each individual correction to improve the precision of the method.
 We will also look at the relevance of combining the two corrections